Google to acquire Frommer's travel guidebooks

 GOING LOCAL

-Last year, Google closed a $700 million deal to acquire ITA Software, which provides search technology to companies like Kayak Software Corp KYAK.O.
+Last year, Google closed a $700 million deal to acquire ITA Software, which provides search technology to companies like Kayak Software Corp.

 But Google's aspirations in travel are just part of its broader ambitions.
 For years, the company has tried to help broker commercial transactions between its roughly 1 billion monthly users and small, local businesses.